 Big 4

-The ‘Big 4’ work with the biggest multinational corporations in the world in a diverse range of sectors.
+The ‘Big 4’ works with the biggest multinational corporations in the world in a diverse range of sectors.

 They work with: